wp-plugins/si-contact-form/readme.txt

 == Frequently Asked Questions ==

 = Does this contact form use Akismet spam protection? = Yes, it checks the form input with Akismet, but only if Akismet plugin is also installed and activated.
+(Akismet is not required, it will just skip the check)

 = Do I have to also install the plugin "SI CAPTCHA for Wordpress" for the CAPTCHA to work? =